 An important part of running a successful choir is getting the right balance in rehearsals.
 You want the choir to bond as a team and make friendships but you don’t want to be teaching over chatter – even if it’s singers discussing the music!
 As irritating as chatter can be to you as the choir leader, if the room was completely silent all of the time it would be a bit un-nerving and you’d be convinced no-one was having a good time!
 Striking the correct balance is therefore vital to the choir’s health.
-Here are five tried and tested strategies to keep well paced and ordered rehearsals and thus everyone’s attention without losing the fun.
+Here are five tried and tested strategies to keep well paced and ordered rehearsals and in turn everyone’s attention without losing the fun.

-Make sure you have a good structured rehearsal plan created in advance so that you know what you want to achieve in that session.
-Create a good balance of new and current repertoire so that it’s not all new learning which can lead to a lack of concentration.
-Similarly if you are just working on songs the choir know well, attention spans may wane.
+Make sure you have a well structured rehearsal plan created in advance so that you know what you want to achieve in that session.
+Create a good balance of new and current repertoire so that the session’s not all new learning which can lead to a lack of concentration if singers become overwhelmed.
+Similarly, if you are just working on songs the choir know well, attention spans may wane.
 Try and vary the structure of rehearsals week by week so that it’s not always the same formula.
 If people expect the unexpected they will probably give you more attention and their anticipation will also lead to better attendance.

 Divert if necessary

 Don’t be scared to divert from your plan if you sense something is not going well.
 For example, if there is a section of a new piece which the choir are struggling with, of course it needs to be worked on but don’t let it take up too much rehearsal time, return to it the following week perhaps asking people to work on it in the meantime using your rehearsal tracks.
 If you keep at it people will start getting fidgety and de-motivated particularly if they feel it’s difficult.
 Instead sing through something which they know or are more confident with for a while.

 Create social opportunity